worldbank/repkit/src/vignettes/reproot-files.md

     - ".git"
 ```

-This file can be downloaded from here (TODO) for you to download it and modify it to your needs.
+This file can be downloaded from [here](https://github.com/dime-worldbank/repkit/blob/main/src/dev/reproot-env.yaml) for you to download it and modify it to your needs.